Nina Hibbin: Later career and retirement

 Hibbin became the first-ever films officer for the Yorkshire Arts Association, a role in which she awarded grants to local filmmakers.
 From 1976 to 1979, she was director of the BFI-aligned Tyneside Cinema in Newcastle upon Tyne.
 She oversaw a programme of films combining populist and more progressive tastes.
-One early critic of her program bemoaned the preponderance of "films about tractor collectives in the Ukraine".
+One early critic of her programme bemoaned the preponderance of "films about tractor collectives in the Ukraine".
 Hibbin's directorship nevertheless led to healthy audience numbers at the Tyneside, a trend that continued under her successor, Sheila Whitaker.

 Hibbin retired and moved to Boulby, near Staithes in North Yorkshire.
 There, she and her husband Eric ran a café beside the Cleveland Way, a popular walking track.
 She edited two books of poetry by local writers.
 In 1988, she and her daughter, Sally Hibbin, co-wrote a book about the Carry On film series titled What a Carry On – The Official Story of the Carry On Films.

 In 2001, she moved to Saltburn.
 In her final years, she was afflicted with heart disease, emphysema, kidney failure and cancer.
 On her death in May 2004, she was survived by her daughter Sally, a film producer.